Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 4 Sky Top OrchardFlat RockSee on map

-At an elevation of 3,000 feet, Sky Top Orchard has a wide variety of pick-your-own apples available through mid-October, as well as pumpkins and grapes through September (activities continue through November).
+At an elevation of 3,000 feet, Sky Top Orchard has a wide variety of pick-your-own apples available through mid-October, as well as pumpkins throughout October (activities continue through late November or early December).
 Aside from panoramic views, the orchard also offers hayrides and an animal park.

 5 Deal Farms